 I use them for my paleo salads!
 It helps me keep on my diet even when I’m traveling.

-You could even fill one of them with your favorite jam or marmalade if you can't live without it!
+You could even fill one of them with your favorite jam or marmalade if you can’t live without it!
+If you are someone that takes their own jam on vacation self-packed in mini travel bottles people leave a comment!

 There is no problem taking food onto your flight whether it is to eat on board, or take to your destination.
 If you follow these simple guidelines you’ll be fine: